robert17/iotf-rtd/docs/libraries/python_cli_for_api.rst

      startTime = math.floor(time.mktime((2013, 10, 10, 17, 3, 38, 0, 0, 0)) * 1000)
      endTime =  math.floor(time.mktime((2015, 10, 29, 17, 3, 38, 0, 0, 0)) * 1000)
      duration = {'start' : startTime, 'end' : endTime }
-     print("Historical Events = ", apiCli.getHistoricalEvents(options = duration))
+    apiCli.getHistoricalEvents(options = duration))

 The above snippet returns the events between the start and end time.

 View events from a device type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Method getHistoricalEvents() can be used to view events from all the devices of a particular device type.
+The *getHistoricalEvents()* method is used to view events from all the devices of a particular device type.

 .. code:: python

-     print("\nOnly device type passed")
-     print("Historical Events = ", apiCli.getHistoricalEvents(deviceType = 'iotsample-arduino', options = duration))
+	apiCli.getHistoricalEvents(deviceType = 'iotsample-arduino', options = duration)

 The response will contain some parameters and the application needs to retrieve the JSON element *events* from the response to get the array of events returned.
 As mentioned in the *view events from all devices* section, the overloaded method can be used to control the output.